faraji-ombonya/polaris/README.md

 # Library Search Engine

-A Djangi API that implements semantic vector search to power a library search engine.
+A Django API that implements semantic vector search to power a library search engine.

 ## Languages and Frameworks